Cfeusier/Cfeusier.github.io/_posts/2015-05-28-browser-security-xss-csrf-injection-safety.markdown

 Most web applications these days are not islands &mdash; they consume and serve resources with other applications, which may be on different domains.
 The SO policy makes asynchronous HTTP communication between applications on different domains quite difficult.
 For example, large applications tend to be fragmented into modules using subdomains like `store.site.com` and `admin.site.com` &mdash; the SO policy considers `store.site.com` and `admin.site.com` to be of different origin, so resource sharing between the components will require a **circumvention of the SO policy**.

 There are **multiple options** for circumventing the SO policy. ***Note well, none of the options is perfect, nor will any of the options be one hundred percent cross-browser compatible***.
-I will do my best to clearly state the tradeoffs of each option, and I will provide a fun infographic at the end to help you choose the best option for your use-case.
+I will do my best to clearly state the tradeoffs of each option, and I will provide a fun decision-tree at the end to help you choose the best option for your use-case.

 The options for 'relaxing' the SO policy, which I will briefly discuss in turn, are ***cross-origin resource sharing (CORS), JSON with padding (JSONP), `document.domain` manipulation, and the `window.postMessage` message system***.